CloudMonitor

 Grant permissions to a RAM user

-By default, a RAM user cannot view metrics in CloudMonitor.
-You must grant the necessary permissions to the RAM user.
+By default, RAM users cannot view metrics in CloudMonitor.
+You must grant the required permissions.

 You can also select policies based on your business requirements.